iRail/gtfs-tdt/README.md

 Our custom cookbooks are located in vendor/cookbooks.
 Librarian fetches all the community cookbook dependencies into it's own directory cookbooks.

+Add The Datatank-ip and -hostname to your hosts-file:
+192.168.70.70	tdt.hub.dev

 # Run

 vagrant up [ tdt | db ]